maxgoren/OWLang/README.md

       end
     end
 ```
+You'd be surprised how much you can do with just looping, infix integer math, assignment, and if statements.
+procedures, arrays, and structs can be added, but they would take perhaps a long holiday weekend to add them all.

 #### By the end of Friday night:
  - The lexer will have been completed providing a useable tokenized representation